It’s important to understand the role of certificate authorities before making a choice

 “HTTPS” connection has played a vital role in the skyrocketing e-commerce industry.
 SSL certificates use public key infrastructure (PKI) to ensure a private connection between the client and the server.
 The certificate is authenticated by the user via asymmetric encryption with a public key and private key.
 The Certificate Authority (CA) that issues the certificate and private key play a significant role here.

 In layman’s terms, a certificate authority is an entity responsible for issuing digital certificates.
 A certificate authority scrupulously validates the legitimacy of the organization or the individual before issuing the certificate.
 This is perhaps, the most important part that a certificate authority plays.
 Upon finding all the information to be correct and falling within the guidelines set up by the CA/B forum, the CA issues the website a certificate.
 The web browser recognizes the authenticity of the website and gives the “HTTPS” or secure connection sign to the web visitors.
-With HTTPS configured properly, the website displays several visual indicators such as a green address bar, site seal, padlock, etc.
+With HTTPS configured properly, the website displays several visual indicators such as an address bar with business name, site seal, padlock, etc.

 Role of a Certificate Authority (CA)